Performance and Grading

 ASH, BEECH AND OAK GRADES – THE HIGHER LEVEL PROGENY GRADES FOR GRADED FOREST MARES

-The Ash, Beech and Oak grades are the next development in our Elite Grading Scheme and are for Graded Forest-Run Mares.
-We have been aware for some time that the Forest-run mares, with just a few exceptions, find it extremely difficult to meet the stringent criteria that has been set for the Mare Progeny Silver and Gold Grades.
+The Ash, Beech and Oak grades are the Elite Progeny Awards for Graded Forest-Run Mares.
+It became apparent that, with just a few exceptions, Forest-run mares find it extremely difficult to meet the stringent criteria which has been set for the Mare Progeny Silver and Gold Grades.
 Firstly, they have fewer foals than the stud brood mares.
-Secondly, their colt foals are sold at Beaulieu Road and scattered to all parts of the country and although many of them go on to achieve at the highest level in multiple disciplines, these are often outside the catchment area of our elite points scheme.
+Secondly, their colt foals are generally sold at Beaulieu Road and scattered to all parts of the country and although many of them go on to achieve at the highest level in multiple disciplines, these are often outside the catchment area of our elite points scheme.
 Finally, their filly foals are retained on the Forest as breeding replacements, and so are rarely shown.

 The Ash Grade is the first level, and is based on a minimum of two Forest-bred progeny who have scored elite points.
 The mares can then move up through the Beech and Oak Grades when their progeny have attained the requisite numbers of elite points.
 After this they can move across to the Mare Progeny Silver Grade.